Monday, June 10, 2024

 Here is what I am perhaps looking to say.
 I am not so much the person John Hinds as I am a being in the primitive matter of the universe finding articulation through John’s activity.
 I am his spirit.
 He lives through me and I through him.
 It’s a matter of intention, ascending intensities, a continuum; John and his spirit are really one in one projecting simultaneously the universe.
 What an awesome task.
 Mind comes to matter to produce consciousness.

 To supercharge with possibility sometimes with ambiguity in speech is to violate expectation, to startle, stun, silence.
 And then you are open, don’t know what to expect so the possibilities are endless.
 And whatever does happen is complete in and of itself because vulnerability asks for nothing more than what just comes out of each momentary necessity.
 This is the secret of real manipulation, for instance in advertising, or in the springing of the eternal trap by fear and panic, its eternal components.
 An exquisite move, whatever the medium (architecture, dance, painting, music, prose, poetry, philosophy) is merely one that provides a moment of surprise which provides what is really the object.
 Silence.
-In that openness, vulnerability, the message is given and it goes to the person because he has been stunned into vulnerability.
+In that openness, vulnerability, the message is given and it goes to the person because he has been stunned into vulnerability, into non-clinging.
 They have his attention and therefore his intention.
 Polarities and spin merge to a common purpose.

 Ambiguity in speech is poetic.
 It makes for lightness which makes for uncertainty.
 There is also repetition, variation, transformation.
 Variation follows only when expectation is violated.
 Repetition is what is expected.